-In this study, we propose a method to automate the process of building a wordnet, remedying the inefficiencies in manual sense annotation.
-Our approach only requires unlabeled corpora and sentence embeddings-based language models and do not require human supervision in the generation process.
-Our technique is language-agnostic, but for this work, we use Filipino as a case study to produce a new wordnet, which we call FilWordNet, to supplant the old and outdated Filipino WordNet.
+Advancements in NLP can be leveraged to make wordnet construction more efficient.
+In this study, we propose a method for automatic generation of sense inventory and synset inventory, remedying the inefficiencies in the pure manual process.
+Our approach only requires an unlabeled corpus and a sentence embeddings-based language model.
+Human supervision is not required during the generation process.
+Our technique is language-agnostic, but for this work, we use Filipino as a case study to produce sense inventories and synset inventories, which are among the core components of a wordnet.